finos/legend-engine/docs/store/extensions/Relational/database-connection-management/README.md

 1/ The first layer is the RelationalConnectionManager/Selector

-- This layers receives a request for a database connection.
+- This layers receives a request for a databaseType connection.
 - Using the specification of the datasource and the authentication strategy, this layer computes a "credential supplier".
 - Note : We compute only a supplier object and not the actual credential.
 The credential is not computed till later down the line.
 - This credential supplier and the caller's identity are passed to the next layer.